 - Use language that captures the imagination.
 Aim for fresh, image-rich descriptions that draw the reader in.
 The million-dollar question: Would someone be able to recall this wish a week after hearing it?

 - Is there a clear invitation for people to get involved?
-TED Prize wishes take crowdsourcing to the next level — it’s not about asking people to fund a project, but asking them to actively participate in it.
+TED Prize ideas take crowdsourcing to the next level — it’s not about asking people to fund a project, but asking them to actively participate in it.
 Start with how the TED and TEDx communities can get involved, and branch out from there.

-- While TED Prize winners will be given up to three years to fully realize their wish, a substantial portion of your wish should be achievable in a one-year period.
+- While TED Prize winners will be given up to three years to fully realize their wish, a substantial portion of your idea should be achievable in a one-year period.
 Think about what can happen in that first year, and how you’ll budget the $1 million.

 - Go beyond your distinguished track record — show us the potential for the future.
 That’s what makes you a TED Prize contender.